MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-build-artifacts-v1.md

 **`FileCopyOptions`** - **File copy options**<br>
 `string`.
 Optional.
 Use when `ArtifactType = FilePath`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Pass additional options to the Robocopy command.
+Passes additional options to the Robocopy command.
 For example, the recursive minimatch pattern `**/*`.
 <!-- :::editable-content-end::: -->
 <br>